Kuala Lumpur at night © judhi

 What to do in Malaysia

--Practice your haggling skills at Petaling Street, Malaysia's vibrant Chinatown area.
+- Practice haggling at Petaling Street, Malaysia's vibrant Chinatown area.

 Getting to Malaysia

 Cheap flights to Malaysia are easy to find from the UK and US.
-Direct flights to Kuala Lumpur are available from London, while those flying from the United States will have to book a connecting flight.
+Direct flights to Kuala Lumpur are available from London and the United States.
 Penang is also accessible by air, usually from Kuala Lumpur or other Southeast Asian cities such as Bangkok or Hong Kong.
 Get more information on Airports in Malaysia.